 I’m definitely the type of person who gets overwhelmed easily.
 With a lot of anxieties and demons, I often find it easier to hide away when things get a little too much.
 The only problem with that, is it makes it so much more difficult to get out of a rut when you lose the momentum of everyday life.
 Read on to discover my 5 top tips on how to get out of a rut.

 Okay so I know I’m meant to be writing about how to get OUT of the break, but the main thing to do here is listen to your body.
-If your mind is telling you that you’re stressed, or you need a break – take a break.
+If your mind is telling you that you’re stressed, or you need a break – take a break!
+Remember, it’s completely normal to have off days and feel like the day was just too much.
 Take the time to chill and relax and listen to your body.
 When you feel ready to tackle that essay or get out of bed or go to the job centre, you can.
 Sometimes rest and rejuvenation honestly is the best thing for your body.

 No matter how big or small your worries, support will always help.
 Talk to a friend, family member, partner or person of authority about how you’re feeling.
 Often just having someone to listen takes any stresses off of your shoulders and you will instantly feel more relieved and ready to get on with the task you were dreading.